 - Ease of Use: Everyone

 - My Bottle’s Batch Code: 03K09J351 – Dec.
 2019.

 Top notes: OrPur® Bergamot, French Sage, Pink Pepper

 Heart notes: OrPur® vetiver, Leather

 Now, let’s get into visual stuff.
 Both box and the bottle are crafted so that they go with each other perfectly.

-As you read Montblanc Explorer review further along, you will see that not a single detail was left unattended.
+As you read the Montblanc Explorer’s review, further along, you will see that not a single detail was left unattended.

 He is the creator of the award-winning Icons bottle as well.
 The most noticeable bottle details include faux leather wrapping around the bottle with the Saffiano motif.